KC-inDomus/home-assistant.io/source/_integrations/zha.markdown

 ### Service `zha.clear_lock_user_code`

-This service clears a lock code from a Zigbee lock.
+This service clears a lock code from a ZigBee lock.

 |  Data | Optional | Description |
 | --------- | ---- | ----------- |